freeCodeCamp/freeCodeCamp/docs/FAQ.md

 We have user-contributed translations live in some languages.
 We intend to localize freeCodeCamp into several major world languages.
 You can read all about this in our [announcement here](https://www.freecodecamp.org/news/world-language-translation-effort).

 If you are interested in contributing to translations please makes sure you [read this guide](how-to-translate-files.md) first.

+### Can I contribute articles to freeCodeCamp News or videos to freeCodeCamp's YouTube channel?

+Yes - you can contribute to our publication blog and YouTube channel.

+To write articles for freeCodeCamp news, you can follow the [publication guide here](https://www.freecodecamp.org/news/developer-news-style-guide/).

+To help us caption, translate, or make educational videos for our YouTube channel, you can follow the [YouTube channel guide here](https://www.freecodecamp.org/news/how-to-contribute-to-the-freecodecamp-community-youtube-channel-b86bce4c865/).

 ### How can I report a new bug?